Azure delegated resource management

 Azure delegated resource management can also be used within an enterprise which has multiple Azure AD tenants of its own to simplify cross-tenant management.

-The cross-tenant management experience helps you work more efficiently with Azure management services like Azure Policy, Azure Security Center, and more.
-All service provider activity is tracked in the activity log, which is stored in both the service provider's and the customer's tenants.
-This means that both the customer and service provider can easily identify the user associated with any changes.
+The cross-tenant management experience lets you work more efficiently with Azure management services like Azure Policy, Azure Security Center, and more.
+All service provider activity is tracked in the activity log, which is stored in the customer's tenant (and can be viewed by users in the managing tenant).
+This means that users in both the managing and the managed tenant can easily identify the user associated with any changes.

-You can publish the new Managed Services offer type to Azure Marketplace to easily onboard customers to Azure delegated resource management.
+You can publish the new Managed Service offer type to Azure Marketplace to easily onboard customers to Azure Lighthouse.
 Alternatively, you can complete the onboarding process by deploying Azure Resource Manager templates.

 How Azure delegated resource management works